Skip to main content

 What Are My Rights If I Cannot Participate for Medical Reasons?

-If you have a that prevents you from participating in a wellness program or meeting its goals, you have the right to request a reasonable accommodation under the ADA.
+If you have a medical condition that prevents you from participating in a wellness program or meeting its goals, you have the right to request a reasonable accommodation under the ADA.
 Your employer is legally obligated to provide one, unless doing so would cause an undue hardship for the business.

 The process for requesting a reasonable accommodation typically involves informing your employer of your need for an accommodation and providing medical documentation to support your request.
 Your employer may then engage in an interactive process with you to determine an appropriate accommodation.